Alicia-Kate-Bactasa/sortingTime-comparison-largeDataset/README.md

 # Customer Survey Data Analysis

 ## Project Overview
-This project analyzes a **customer satisfaction survey dataset** from a food delivery service.
+This side project analyzes a **customer satisfaction survey dataset** from a food delivery service.
 The dataset contains ratings and feedback from customers regarding **Delivery, Food, Speed**, and **Order Accuracy**.
 The goal is to clean, organize, and sort the data while comparing the efficiency of different sorting algorithms.

 ## Dataset Source and Credit